wesnick/bikeshed/docs/project.md

  - HTMX v2
  - Bulma v2

-Whenever you update or establish a pattern, be sure to update this document.
+Whenever you make a fundamental change to architectural approach or establish a new pattern that should be followed through the whole application, be sure to update this document.

+## Backend

+- Prefer a modular structure.
+The goal is for core functionality to be available via the CLI as well as the UI.

 ### Python

 - When creating requests and responses, use HTMX
 - When a request has the potential to last for longer than a second, return a queue id as the response response and update the UI with the SSE connection

-### Frontend
+## Frontend

 This application is a singleton intended for local use.
 The goal is for it to be a SPA-like application, but managing only a single session.
 There will only ever be a single instance of the server and a lone user.
 So the app state is global state.

+### Javascript

+- Use plain old javascript.
+When adding custom javascript, prefer to add it to a `component/mycomponent.js` file in the `js` folder, and be sure to import it in `js/app.js`

 ### CSS Styling

 The UI uses Bulma CSS framework.

 - When adding CSS, always prefer to add the CSS as sass to custom section files, eg `/style/sections/_mysection.scss` rather than using inline styles.
 If the styles correspond to a component, use a component sass file, eg, `styles/components/_mycomponent.scss`

-### Favicon

-The application uses an SVG favicon stored in the public directory.
-The SVG is converted to various formats (.ico, .png) for cross-browser compatibility.
-The favicon represents the Flibberflow logo with an "F" shape and a circle.

 ### Shell commands